mdolab/pyoptsparse/README.md

 This link requires credentials currently only available to MDO Lab members.

 To locally build the documentation, enter the `doc` folder and enter `make html` in terminal.
+You can then view the built documentation in the `_build` folder.

 Citation
 ========